readthedocs/readthedocs.org/docs/guides/build-notifications.rst

 * Fill in the **Url** field under the **New Webhook Notifications** heading
 * Submit the form

-The project name, slug and its bulid instance that failed will be sent as POST request to your webhook url:
+The project name, slug and its build instance that failed will be sent as POST request to your webhook url:

 .. code-block:: json